Penn Fencing Listed by sinobi Ransomware Group

 Penn Fencing, Inc. specializes in the fabrication and sales of fencing, decking, and railing products, offering a wide variety of options both online and in-store.
 They provide professional installation services within 150 miles of Pittsburgh, PA, and ship vinyl products across the United States with a lifetime warranty.
 Their intended clients include residential homeowners looking to enhance their outdoor spaces as well as commercial clients needing security solutions.
 With a commitment to quality, they focus on vinyl and aluminum materials, ensuring durability and low maintenance for their p

 On February 5, 2026, Penn Fencing, Inc. appeared on the leak site of the sinobi ransomware group.
-The company, which sells and installs fencing, decking, and railing products for homes and businesses near Pittsburgh, Pennsylvania, had internal files exfiltrated during a ransomware attack.
+The company, which sells and installs fencing, decking, and railing products for homes and businesses near Pittsburgh, Pennsylvania, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone who purchased from Penn Fencing, requested an estimate, or provided contact details for installation or shipping could have personal information exposed.

 Public reporting indicates that sinobi posted data stolen from Penn Fencing on its dark-web leak site.
 The exposed material consists of internal files taken during a ransomware incident.
 No confirmed count of impacted customer records has been released.
 The company serves residential homeowners and commercial clients within 150 miles of Pittsburgh and ships products nationwide.
 Available reporting describes the breach as part of sinobi’s standard extortion process, in which stolen data is published if the victim does not pay.